Lakshana3/vsdRFtxRx/README.md

 If the system Temperature is 290 Kelvin then effective noise power is 10*Log10(kT/1mW) = -174 dBm.

-Input RF signal = LTE 20 MHz
+Input RF signal = LTE 20 MHz 2.4 GHz

 Bandwidth = 20 MHz